MileHacker Logo

 • Not having small bills: Many vendors struggle to make change for large Colombian Peso denominations.
 Carry COP 5,000, 10,000, and 20,000 notes.

-• Ignoring safety recommendations: Be aware of your surroundings, especially at night or in crowded areas.
+• Ignoring safety recommendations: Be aware of your surroundings, after sunset in particular or in crowded areas.
 Do not display valuables openly.
 Use reputable transport.

-• Expecting everyone to speak English: While some in tourism speak English, many locals do not.
+• Expecting everyone to speak English: While some as part of tourism speak English, many locals do not.
 Learn a few basic Spanish phrases.

 Unofficial Rules and Social Norms